-The Directors of Beacon Lighting Group Limited (the 'Group') present their report together with the Consolidated Financial Statements of the Group and its controlled entities (the 'Consolidated Entity') for the 52 weeks ended 26 June 2022.
+The Directors of Beacon Lighting Group Limited (the 'Company') present their report together with the Consolidated Financial Statements of the Company and its controlled entities (the 'Consolidated Entity' or 'Group') for the 52 weeks ended 25 June 2023.

 1. DIRECTORS